universal-meaning-map/ipld-mindmap-old-readme/README.md

 In those cases, and while is not resolved, we can use the merkle-path in itself as a unique ID

 ### Infinite relationship types
-One of our frustrations and things we want are exploring in detail, is how can we extend how do we relate to information beyond what a user interface or the underlying system allows.
+One of our frustrations and things we are exploring in detail, is how can we extend how do we relate to information beyond what a user interface or the underlying system allows.

 In this case, it translates on allowing the user to definie how a piece of information relates to another.
 So a `relationship` can have a `type`, which is nothing but a `CID` pointing to a expression of the type of relationship.